Logo of Maastricht Summer School

 Goals

 The goal of this course is to gain an overall understanding of what social policy is and how it works in practice.
-By the end of the course the students are expected to gain three core competencies:
+By the end of the course, students are expected to gain three core competencies:

-1) Clear understanding and communication of the most stringent social policy priorities for Europe, by gaining an insight on the evolution of the welfare state and how it became “a European invention”.
+• Clear understanding and communication of the most stringent social policy priorities for Europe, by gaining insight into the evolution of the welfare state and how it became “a European invention”.

-3) Responsible decision making when it comes to own choices and views about the digitalization and robotization of human labour, by identifying new ways of addressing replacement of human labour due to robotization and get a closer look at the minimum basic income.
+• Responsible decision-making when it comes to own choices and views about the digitalization and robotization of human labour, by identifying new ways of addressing replacement of human labour due to robotization and getting a closer look at the minimum basic income.

 Recommend Literature